Avalon (Marvel Comics): The Manchester Gods

-A druid by the name of Master Wilson spontaneously materialized in the north of the Otherworld as a personification of the industrialization and urbanization of present-day Britain.
-He held the belief that the monarchies that predominated the Otherworld for centuries were unjust for the townsfolk, and that it was time for Avalon to urbanize and modernize so that it could more accurately reflect the collective subconscious of present-day Britain.
-To achieve this, Master Wilson struck a deal with the fire demon Surtur of Muspelheim, whereby Surtur provided Master Wilson with the raw power to construct massive mechanized cities known as the "Manchester Gods" to wage war upon Merlyn, Captain Britain, the Tuatha da Dannan, Pendragon's Court, and the other ruling elite of Avalon.
-Within the comics, following a destructive war, Master Wilson and the Manchester Gods forced the leaders of Avalon to sign an armistice and surrender, thereby establishing parliamentary democracy.
+The druid Master Wilson spontaneously materializes in the north of the Otherworld as a personification of the industrialization and urbanization of present-day Britain.
+Wilson believes that the monarchies who predominated the Otherworld for centuries were unjust for the townsfolk, and that Avalon should urbanize and modernize to more accurately reflect the collective subconscious of present-day Britain.
+To achieve this, Wilson makes a deal with the fire demon Surtur, who provides him the power to construct massive mechanized cities known as the "Manchester Gods" and wage war on the ruling elite of Avalon.
+Following a destructive war, Wilson and the Manchester Gods force the leaders of Avalon to sign an armistice and surrender, establishing a democracy.
+When Surtur attacks Asgard using the technology of the Manchester Gods, Wilson sacrifices himself to stop Surtur.

-However, when Surtur later assaulted the Nine Realms of Asgard using the technology of the Manchester Gods, the Asgardians Thor and Loki traveled to Otherworld and confronted Master Wilson, who was depicted as being regretful of having unwittingly helped Surtur and subsequently sacrificed himself and the Manchester Gods to stop Surtur's plan in the Nine Realms.